 Drivers of combustion engine vehicles should honor the sign that says “parking for EVs” or similar, just as you would honor spaces reserved for the handicapped, or for the school principal.

-Recently, at a transportation museum – of all things – in Roanoke, Virginia, I was standing in the empty parking space photographing the EV charger when an gas-powered SUV honked at me to move away so he could get into the space.
+Recently, at a transportation museum – of all things – in Roanoke, Virginia, I was standing in the empty parking space photographing the EV charger when a gas-powered SUV honked at me to move away so the driver could get into the space.